erikalena/Analysis-of-EEG-during-mental-arithmetic-tasks/README.md

 ### Dataset

 The dataset used in this project is the [EEG During Mental Arithmetic Tasks](https://physionet.org/content/eegmat/1.0.0/).
 The dataset contains EEG signals captured from 36 participants performing mental arithmetic tasks.
 The dataset contains two .edf files for each participant (e.g. Subject00_1.edf, Subject00_2.edf), one for the CQ task and one for the MS task.
-The dataset also contains a .csv file with the labels for each participant.
+The dataset also contains a .csv file with the labels (Good or Bad counting quality) for each participant.

 The first record of the .edf file contains the EEG signals captured while the participant was at rest.
-The second record contains the EEG signals captured while the participant was performing the task.
-The EEG signals were captured using a 21-channel EEG system.
-The EEG signals were captured at a sampling rate of 500 Hz, using a 23-channel system with the following electrodes: FP1, FP2, F7, F3, FZ, F4, F8, T3, C3, CZ, C4, T4, T5, P3, PZ, P4, T6, O1, OZ, O2, A1, A2 and one for ECG.
+The second record contains the EEG signals captured while the participant was performing the task, using a 21-channel EEG system.